 The anthropology major consists of a core requirement of six courses that are designed to provide a broad and coherent approach to the two concentrations.
 The first is a forensic anthropology concentration consisting of six required courses.
 The second is an archaeology concentration also consisting of six required courses.
 In addition to these, a series of low-and mid-range courses can be taken as general electives or as electives for the General Education requirements.
 In addition to the B.A. in Anthropology, students can also complete a minor in anthropology.

 Sociology is the systematic study of all features of group life beginning with family and extending to global arrangements.
-The primary purpose of the Sociology Program is to prepare students for graduate work in sociology or a related social science advanced degree.
-The Sociology Program is also a strong liberal arts major which provides its graduates with the necessary skills for entry-level positions requiring knowledge of human behavior.
-Our graduates hold positions in community agencies at the local, national, and international level; nonprofit organizations; trade associations; labor unions; foundations; and small and large corporations.
+The primary purpose of the sociology program is to prepare students for graduate work in sociology or a related social science advanced degree.
+The sociology program is also a strong liberal arts major that provides its graduates with the necessary skills for entry-level positions requiring knowledge of human behavior.
+Our graduates hold positions in community agencies at the local, national and international levels; nonprofit organizations; trade associations; labor unions; foundations; and small and large corporations.

 - Apply these tools to concrete, real-world, practical problems faced by organizations and communities at all levels; and

 - Provide organization leaders with practical solutions to these problems.